rajivranjan007/rajivranjan007/README.md

 # 💫 About Me:
-I'm looking to work in field of machine learning and AI<br>I'm currently Learning data science
+I'm looking for opportunity in field of machine learning and data science <br>I'm currently doing internship at excelR bangalore and actively looking for job.

 ## 🌐 Socials: